Quotations on Gratitude

 Gratitude is not only the greatest of virtues, but the parent of all the others. –Cicero

 We give thanks to You, Adonai, our God, because we are able to give thanks.–Sotah 40a

-teaches gratitude for life, and finding blessing even in crisis.
-Others may seem to “have it all,” but be grateful for your lot and don’t engage in negative comparisons, for, as this CD teaches at the most profound level, “you never really know what another person is going through.”
+Compassion Constantly teaches gratitude for life, and finding blessing even in crisis.
+Others may seem to “have it all,” but be grateful for your lot and don’t engage in negative comparisons, for, as this album teaches at the most profound level, “you never really know what another person is going through.”